mitre/fieldmanual/sphinx-docs/Lateral-Movement-Guide.md

 ### Moving the Binary
 There are several ways a binary can be moved or uploaded from one host to another.
-Some example methods used in CALDERA's lateral movement abilities include:
+Some example methods used in Caldera's lateral movement abilities include:
 1. WinRM
 2. SCP
 3. wmic